 The Eugene O'Neill Festival

-The Eugene O’Neill Festival is an annual celebration of dramatic theatre held in the San Francisco Bay Area.
+The Eugene O’Neill Festival is an annual celebration of dramatic theatre held in the San Francisco Bay Area which expanded to County Wexford, Ireland in 2018 under the banner "One Festival, Two Countries."
 Each September multiple theatrical productions exploring a common theme are presented.
 Festivals feature a centerpiece production of an O’Neill play at Tao House, the Eugene O’Neill National Historic Site, in conjunction with Classic American dramas by the likes of Tennessee Williams, Arthur Miller and Edward Albee as well as concerts and lectures.
-In September 2019, the festival celebrated its 20th anniversary.
+In October, the festival moves to New Ross, Ireland under the title the Eugene O'Neill International Festival of Theatre where both Irish and American artists work together.

 In 2008, Eric Fraisher Hayes joined the Eugene O’Neill Foundation, Tao House, which organizes the festival.
 His first artistic contribution to the festival came in fall of 2008 when he directed O’Neill’s rarely produced All God’s Chillun Got Wings in a tribute to the creative collaborations of Eugene O’Neill and actor, singer and activist Paul Robeson.
 Eric was instrumental in the expansion of the Eugene O’Neill Festival to its current month-long format which began in 2013.
 Tao House regularly sees sold out runs and is now the leading producer of the plays of Eugene O’Neill in the world.